Nicolas Mahut: 2022–25: 40th ATP title, retirement, coach and tournament director

 At the 2022 Open Sud de France in February, he won his 40th title with partner Herbert as top seeds, defeating Lloyd Glasspool and Harri Heliövaara.
 It was their 21st title as a team.

 At the 2025 French Open, Mahut announced his retirement for the end of the 2025 season.
 Mahut played his last professional match at the Rolex Paris Masters partnering Grigor Dimitrov.

 He started coaching Benjamin Bonzi in 2025.
 Mahut also became the sports director of the Open Rennes Challenger.

 Playing style

 Mahut is a solid baseliner who is also very adept at serve and volleying.
 He has an accurate first serve that puts his opponent out of position, and then comes to the net to finish the point, a tactic he often employs on grass.
 On a second serve or on other surfaces, Mahut engages more frequently in baseline rallies and attacks the net whenever he sees a chance.
 He has consistent and accurate strokes off both wings, and he is also capable of hitting winners from both wings with a combination of speed and angle.

-His consistent serve, skillful net play and clever placement of returns have also made him an exceptional doubles player.